Glossary

 Androgyne / Androgyny / Androgynous

 (Adj.)
-Identifying and/or presenting as neither masculine nor feminine.
+Having the characteristics of masculinity and femininity; identifying and or presenting as neither specifically masculine nor specifically feminine.
 Learn More

 Androphilic